underthehai/tp/docs/UserGuide.md

 **Notes about Activity:**<br>

-* Different Activity can have the same datetime within _Wanderlust_ travelplanner
+* Different Activity can have the same datetime within _Wanderlust_ travelPlan and wishlist.

 #### Accommodation Parameters